Michael (archangel): Protestantism

 Protestants recognize Michael as an archangel.
 The Anglican and Methodist traditions recognize four archangels: Michael, Raphael, Gabriel, and Uriel.
 The controversial Anglican bishop Robert Clayton (d.
 1758) proposed that Michael was the Logos and Gabriel the Holy Spirit.
 Controversy over Clayton's views led the government to order his prosecution, but he died before his scheduled examination.

 The Lutheran Churches of St. Michael's Church, Hamburg and St. Michael's Church, Hildesheim are named for Michael.
 In Bach's time, the annual feast of Michael and All the Angels on 29 September was regularly celebrated with a festive service in Lutheran churches, for which Bach composed several cantatas, for example the chorale cantata Herr Gott, dich loben alle wir, BWV 130 in 1724, Es erhub sich ein Streit, BWV 19, in 1726 and Man singet mit Freuden vom Sieg, BWV 149, in 1728 or 1729.

 Like the aforementioned early Christian groups, many Protestant theologians identify a relationship, (e.g. typological or identical), between Michael and Christ in some (Note: At times (particularly in the Lutheran tradition) positing that both a created angel named "Michael" and "Michael" a title born by Christ coexist.) or all Biblical mentions of the name including:

 Martin Luther Ernst Wilhelm Hengstenberg, Andrew Willet Herman Witsius W. L. Alexander, Jacobus Ode, Campegius Vitringa, Philip Melanchthon, Hugh Broughton, Franciscus Junius, Hävernick Amandus Polanus, Johannes Oecolampadius, Samuel Horsely, William Kincaid John Calvin Isaac Watts, John Brown, and James Wood.

-Charles Spurgeon once stated that Jesus is "the true Michael" and "the only Archangel".

-John Gill comments on Jude 9, "'Yet Michael the archangel ...'
+However, Charles Spurgeon once stated that Jesus is "the true Michael" and "the only Archangel" and John Gill comments on Jude 9, "'Yet Michael the archangel ...'
 By whom is meant, not a created angel, but an eternal one, the Lord Jesus Christ ..."

 Seventh-day Adventists

-Seventh-day Adventists believe that "Michael" is but one of the many titles applied to the pre-existent Christ, or Son of God.
+Many scholars belonging to the Seventh-day Adventists believe that "Michael" is but one of the many titles applied to the pre-existent Christ, or Son of God.
 According to Adventists, such a view does not in any way conflict with the belief in the full deity and eternal preexistence of Jesus Christ, nor does it in the least disparage his person and work.
 According to Adventist theology, Michael was considered the "eternal Word", and the one by whom all things were created.
 The Word was then born incarnate as Jesus.

 They believe that name "Michael" signifies "One Who Is Like God" and that as the "Archangel" or "chief or head of the angels" he led the angels and thus the statement in Revelation 12:7–9 identifies/refers to Jesus as Michael.